jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ## Objectives

-- Find existing libraries
+- Find libraries
-- Vendor and update libraries with jsonnet-bundler
+- Install and update with jsonnet-bundler
-- `import` and use a vendored library with `JSONNET_PATH`
+- Import a library on the `JSONNET_PATH`
+- Handle common use cases

 ## Lesson